-Jozankei Onsen Snow Lantern is another festival organised in Sapporo.
-The festival was first held in 2011 with the idea of welcoming guests with snow candle light by all Japanese ryokan and hotels.
+Jozankei Onsen Snow Lantern is another festival organized in Sapporo.
+The festival was first held in 2011 with the idea of welcoming guests with snow candlelight by all Japanese ryokan and hotels.
 About 2,000 snow candles decorate the whole area of Jozankei and what makes these candles extra special is that they are all handmade by the staff working at the hot spring resort.
-The numerous candles flickering in the snow are very romantic sight at night, a great dating spot!
+The numerous candles flickering in the snow are a very romantic sight at night, a great dating spot!

 Jozankei Snow Lantern Festival

 3. Lake Shikotsu lce Festival

 Lake Shikotsu Ice Festival is held in the hot springs around Lake Shikotsu, a caldera lake near Chitose, Hokkaido.
 The winter event displays ice sculptures created by sprinkling lakewater, which is famous for its high transparency.
 At night, the ice sculptures are spotlighted with colorful lights, creating a fantastic sight.
 The magical frozen lake and its ice castles are a fantastic way to enjoy a cold winter day and night!
 The Lake Shikotsu Ice Festival shows a completely different face in the daytime and at night and is well worth a visit.

 Opening hours 10am – 8pm